limit - smileyCTF 2025

 limit.tar.gz

-Furthermore, chunks are not zeroed out on allocation, allowing us to leak data.
+Furthermore, chunks are not zeroed on allocation, enabling data leaks.
+Standard operations include malloc up to 0xf8 bytes:

 case 1: // malloc up to 0xf8 bytes